arcadeangel/coinop4charity/journal.md

 It's alive!
 The CoinOp4Charity terminal is now available on a physical arcade cabinet for our youth center partners.
 Purely accidental, Frankensteined the thing tonight in the shop to display and run the coinop4charity terminal games.
-I was working on the Hanaho Multicad the ArcadePC.
+I was working on the Hanaho Multicade (the ArcadePC).
 The screen is fine but its like a 2001 PC running on Windows 98 that was in dire need of upgrading.
 Would've had some angry kids had it not been.
 When installing a raspberry pi and contemplating Hanaho's liscensing terms I spontaneously figured it would just be less of a headache mirroring the game terminal for now.
 Later on we can let the new owners decide if they want to run a old Hanaho drive on it.
 Kept the PC incase they do so we can copy it to the Pi to reboot directly to the games, but I think its nice with our own terminal games too.
 I envision building more terminal games with some of the youth communities we serve by offering free STEM workshops and making terminal a team/community effort.
 Wouldn't that be nice?